MASTER SERVICES AGREEMENT

 21. Personal Data” means information about an identifiable individual that is transferred by Customer to Loopio pursuant to this Agreement.

-23. Professional Services” means services provided by Loopio to Customer including but not limited to onboarding services, Customer Content migration, manual formatting and any other services agreed to by the Parties.
+22. Professional Services” means all professional services provided by Loopio to Customer including but not limited to onboarding services, Customer Content migration, manual formatting, any other professional service offerings provided by Loopio and as set out in an Order Form.

-28. Support Services” means the support services that Loopio will provide to Customer in relation to the Loopio Solution, as set out in the Support Services Addendum.
+27. Support Services” means the support services that Loopio will provide to Customer in relation to the Services, as set out in the Support Services Addendum.

 29. Third Party Networks” means networks not owned, operated or controlled by Loopio, including the internet.

-30. User” means an individual authorized by Customer to access and use the Customer’s instance of the Loopio Solution.
+30. User” means an individual authorized by Customer to access the Customer’s instance of the Services.

 Go back to top.